jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Genome_Browsers.md

 **Change the colors**

 - Click on **Select Tracks**
-- Click on all square boxes to the left of all the **B.Subtilis** samples
+- Click on all square boxes to the left of all the **B. Subtilis** samples
-- Click on the gear icon (settings icon) to the right of any B.Subtilis sample.
+- Click on the gear icon (settings icon) to the right of any *B. Subtilis* sample.
 - Click on **Set track color**.
 - A color box will pop up but sometimes it is lower down and you'll need to scroll down to find it.
 - Pick a color.